leontian/db/notes.markdown

 ---------------

 Design using UML and translate to relational.

-Every row has the same fields (one for each column).
+- Every row has the same fields (one for each column).

-Every field has a simple value, no multiple values.
+- Every field has a simple value, no multiple values.

-The rows are not objects.
+- The rows are not objects.

+UML
+---

+multiplicities

+like range(a, b)
+1..1
+0..1
+1..\*
+9..\*

+NULL is not a value.

+How to test in SQL: X is null